Back to Chemistry calculators

 How to use this calculator effectively

-Start by balancing one equilibrium expression, confirm whether your constant is Kc or Kp, then enter only the species that actually appear in that expression.
-Use the first run as a baseline, then change one concentration or coefficient at a time so you can see which assumption changes the equilibrium shift.
+Start by writing a single equilibrium expression, confirm whether your constant is Kc or Kp, and enter only the species that belong in that expression.
+After the first run, adjust one concentration, coefficient, or pressure term at a time so you can see what moves the equilibrium position.

 FAQ